 Naumov continued his studies in St Petersburg at the Rimskiy-Korsakov Conservatoire under the teaching of Professor Alexander Shilo.
 After a master class with Rinat Ibragimov and Thomas Martin he was invited to study with them at the Guildhall School of Music and Drama in London funded by the Leverhumle trust.
 Whilst studying in London Nikita received the Martin Musical Scholarship for gifted musicians and graduated in 2010.

-Nikita regularly appears as a soloist and in 2012 won 2nd prize at the Koussevitzky double bass competition in St Petersburg.
+Nikita regularly appears as a soloist and has won numerous prizes, including at the 2012 Koussevitzky double bass competition in St Petersburg.
 His solo performances include, Hallgrímsson’s Sonnambulo for Double Bass with the Reykjavik Chamber Orchestra in Iceland, Tubin’s Double Bass Concerto at the Pärnu music festival, Koussevitzky’s Double Bass Concerto with the Scottish Chamber Orchestra on tour in Scotland and with the St Petersburg Camerata at the Musical Olympus festival, Bottesini's Lucia di Lammermoor with the Karaganda Symphony Orchestra, a recital at The Cumnock Tryst including Vask’s Bass Trip, Bottesini’s Concerto alla Mendelssohn, Rachmaninoff’s Vocalise with Lars Vogt at Heimbach "Spannungen" Kammermusik Festival and Bottesini‘s Gran Duo Concertante with Benjamin Marquise Gilmore and the Scottish Chamber Orchestra.
 Nikita is a friend of the Scottish Bass Trust who he frequently performs recitals with and who partly commissioned Sonnambulo.

 Nikita plays with Eudoxa strings from Pirastro.